BVG85/Project1/writeup.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating the lines with positive and negative slopes.
+A new function was created for plotting the solid lines.

 This portion of the project (along with parameter adjustments) took most of the time.

+The following blog post was really helpful https://peteris.rocks/blog/extrapolate-lines-with-numpy-polyfit/ , along with browsing though the slack channel.

 Limits on the angles were also applied later, as better results were achieved with this rather than only using positive or negative slopes.